 You must still have a valid Tier 4 or Student visa at the time you apply, so if you think you will not get your final results before your visa expires, contact us for advice.
 You can only apply from within the UK, so if you are completing in your home country you will need to travel back to the UK to submit your application before your visa expires.

 You can only be granted a Graduate Route visa once, and you cannot apply if you have previously been granted a visa under the now discontinued one year Doctorate Extension Scheme.

 For further information, read our frequently asked questions about the Graduate Route.

 Skilled worker visa - if you have a job offer

-You could apply for a Skilled Worker visa if you have been offered a job by an employer who is a licensed sponsor and the job meets salary and skill level requirements.
-The employer needs to give you a ‘Certificate of Sponsorship’ and tell you the job’s ‘occupation code’ so that you can apply for the visa.
-If you are applying for your visa when you have completed your degree or are within 3 months of completing it or, if you are a DPhil student, you have completed at least 12 months’ study, you will be a ‘new entrant’ which means that the salary threshold the job needs to meet could be lower.
+You could apply for a Skilled Worker visa if you have been offered a job by an employer who has been approved as a licensed sponsor and the job meets salary and skill level requirements.
+The employer needs to give you a ‘Certificate of Sponsorship’ (CoS) and tell you the job’s ‘occupation code’ so that you can apply for the visa.

 A skilled worker visa is permission to work only in the job that the employer sponsored you for.
 If you change job you would need to be sponsored for the new job and apply for a new Skilled Worker visa.
 After five years in this route, you may be eligible to apply for settlement in the UK.
 Your partner and children can apply as your dependants.